DEHourigan/smashGC/README.md

 ## Output

 tsv file contiaining GC content of BGC vs genome.
-Can be plotted
+Can be plotted from here.

 ## Contributing